seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **Second Commoner**
 Truly, sir, all that I live by is with the awl: I
-meddle with no tradesman’s matters, nor women’s
+meddle with no tradesman's matters, nor women's
 matters, but with awl.
 I am, indeed, sir, a surgeon
 to old shoes; when they are in great danger, I
 recover them.
 As proper men as ever trod upon
-neat’s leather have gone upon my handiwork.
+neat's leather have gone upon my handiwork.

 **FLAVIUS**
 But wherefore art not in thy shop today?